Preface:

 where

-- MR the friction torque (mNm)
+- MR = Friction torque (mNm)

 1.2 Power considerations